gardener/documentation/website/documentation/guides/client_tools/helm/_index.md

 ---
-title: Use a Helm chart to deploy some application or service
+title: Use a Helm Chart to Deploy an Application or Service
 level: intermediate
 category: Helm
 scope: app-developer